Pluteus cervinus Fawn Pluteus Shipley Country Park,

 stem.
 Stem 3-4 cm, bulbous.
 Solitary in grass near broad-leaved

 and fir/pine trees.
-Awaiting identification
+Not identified

 Letham Grange, Angus, Scotland, (August 2008)